dictyBase/Migration/deployment/argoevents.md

 ### Sensor

-The following example is very simple.
+The following example is very basic.
 We have set up a URL trigger that uses a [YAML config file](https://raw.githubusercontent.com/dictybase-playground/argo-test/master/config.yaml) which in turn points to a Docker container.
 An environmental variable is passed to the Dockerfile with the contents of our webhook JSON response.
 The only